react-navigation/react-navigation.github.io/versioned_docs/version-8.x/data-loading.md

 :::warning

 Data loading is an experimental feature.
 The API is intentionally minimal and will evolve based on user feedback.
-Please provide feedback on the [GitHub discussion](https://github.com/react-navigation/react-navigation/discussions/) to help us improve it.
+Please provide feedback in the [RFC on GitHub discussions](https://github.com/react-navigation/react-navigation/discussions/13177) to help us improve it.

 :::